Why I Don't Vote

 Voting is held so sacred by some that mere abstention is enough to scandalize them (and maybe jolt them back to conscious thought).
 But what might a proper Cynic response to election day myths look like?
 Here’s an anecdote about Diogenes, as recalled by Lucian of Samosata, which might provide some inspiration:

 A report that Philip was marching on the town had thrown all Corinth into a bustle; one was furbishing his arms, another wheeling stones, a third patching the wall, a fourth strengthening a battlement, every one making himself useful somehow or other.
 Diogenes having nothing to do—of course no one thought of giving him a job—was moved by the sight to gird up his philosopher’s cloak and begin rolling his tub-dwelling energetically up and down the Craneum; an acquaintance asked, and got, the explanation: ‘I do not want to be thought the only idler in such a busy multitude; I am rolling my tub to be like the rest.’

-Instead of quiet abstention or the usual protest vote campaigns, I’d like to see something similar to Diogenes' take on the civic duty of war preparation: a satirization of the hustle and bustle of the voting ritual.
+Instead of quiet abstention or the usual protest vote campaigns, I’d like to see something similar to Diogenes’ take on the civic duty of war preparation: a satirization of the hustle and bustle of the voting ritual.
 A useless activity to point out the uselessness of the activity everybody else is taking so seriously.
-Two ideas: stand earnestly in line at polling places only to return to the back of the line just before taking a turn at casting a ballot; and when engaged in political discussions, act like a vote for anyone but a satirical candidate (à la Vermin Supreme) is a waste of a vote.
-What else?
+One idea: when engaged in electoral discussions, earnestly take the position that a vote for anyone but a satirical candidate (à la Vermin Supreme) is a waste of a vote.